Text Summarizer guide

 What should I double-check before trusting the Text Summarizer?

-Compare the summary with the original before publishing or studying from it.
-Important claims, dates, prices, health details, legal details, and quotes need manual checking.
+Compare the summary with the original before publishing, studying, or sending it.
+Names, dates, dollar amounts, quoted wording, health details, legal details, finance details, and tax details need manual checking.

 Does this AI tool upload my input to Access Free Tools?